tardate/LittleArduinoProjects/Girabot/README.md

 * Girabot will play a tune and dance along
 * there will be at least one tune, maybe more...

-### Proof-of-concept/Explorations
+### Electret: Proof-of-concept/Explorations

-* [ElectretADC](https://leap.tardate.com/playground/electretadc/) - plot the raw and amplified electret signal (LM324 preamp)
+* [ElectretADC](../playground/ElectretADC/) - plot the raw and amplified electret signal (LM324 preamp)
-* [ElectretTrigger](https://leap.tardate.com/playground/electrettrigger/) - LM324-amplified electret input triggers a tune when over audio threshold
+* [ElectretTrigger](../playground/ElectretTrigger/) - LM324-amplified electret input triggers a tune when over audio threshold

 ### Implementation Notes